gustavdelius/fisheries-data-analysis/meetings.md

 in [“An introduction to basic fisheries analysis with R”](https://sfg-ucsb.github.io/fishery-manageR/).
 This will teach you a lot of
 R skills.
 Then, I would like you to apply some of what you learned to a data set that I will share with you in a few days.

+### Email on 24 October

+Dear All,

+at our last meeting I said I would email you all with a task to apply your new skills to.
+Here it is:

+Produce an RMarkdown document that compares the median CPUE to the mean CPUE.
+Ideally you would plot the time series for both in the same figure.
+This will require some skills beyond what "Introductory Fisheries Analyses with R" introduces.
+Chapters 3 and 4 of R for Data Science at https://r4ds.had.co.nz/ may be helpful.
+Perhaps also make a boxplot of the distribution of CPUE to understand the origin of the difference between mean and median.

+This is just a practice exercise.
+It does not mean that in your project you will be interested in CPUE.
+Please email me when you are done with a link to the RMarkdown in your GitHub repository.

+If you want some motivation for why you are developing these skills: I want you to be able to use your final-year project to make a real useful contribution to one of two research projects.
+One is a project that is just starting: https://www.smmr.org.uk/funded-projects/pyramids-of-life-working-with-nature/.
+The other is a collaboration with NIWA in New Zealand, see https://github.com/gustavdelius/fisheries-data-analysis/blob/main/NIWA%20project.pdf